junh1024/euterpe/README.md

 # EUTERPE

 This is an automatic audio-to-audio karaoke generation system.
-It converts an ordinary music signal into a karaoke (vocal-off) in real time. it can also convert the key of the song.
+It converts an ordinary music signal into a karaoke in realtime.
+It can also convert the key of the song.

 For technical details, see the literatures below, especially the latest one [1].